 CONTACT MALLON & TRANGER

 We offer a free initial consultation to people in New Jersey who suffered a needless injury on the job.
 To set up an appointment with an experienced and knowledgeable lawyer, contact our office online or call 732-702-0333 (toll free) to arrange a meeting.
-We have offices in Freehold, Toms River and Point Pleasant.
+We have offices in Freehold and Point Pleasant.